Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/007_08 - Docker Deep Dive - Docker Networking.md

 **     - resolve.conf**

 resolve.conf looks exactly how we would expect it to look like!
 We have got a single DNS server: googles used and abused 8.8.8.8 and if we CAT the file we will get the resolve.conf file from the Docker HOST.
 Kinda looks the same...Well, by default, resolve.conf for every container of the HOST is a straight copy of the results.conf file form the HOST that is running on.
-[Though, we can override both of the values in resolve.conf on the docker run command line]{.underline}.
+[Though, we can override both of the values in resolve.conf on the docker run command line].

 What about the hosts file....No surprises either.
 IPV4 and IPV6 name resolutions.